jdiasn/lidarwind/README.rst

 Documentation
 -------------

-The lidarSuit's documentation is available at https://lidarsuit.readthedocs.io, and an introductory set of rendered notebooks are available at https://nbviewer.org/github/jdiasn/lidarSuit/tree/main/docs/examples/.
+The lidarwind's documentation is available at https://lidarsuit.readthedocs.io, and an introductory set of rendered notebooks are available at https://nbviewer.org/github/jdiasn/lidarSuit/tree/main/docs/examples/.